marcdata/JurassicJigsaw/README.md

 2. input.txt - the "test set" input, where the correct answer was not provided.

 ## Acknowledgements
-Special thanks to Eric Wastl and the team over at Advent of Code for putting together the event, coming up with intereting puzzles, and trying to promote a healthy dev community.
+Special thanks to Eric Wastl and the team over at Advent of Code for putting together the event, coming up with interesting puzzles, and trying to promote a healthy dev community.